Sin7Y/ola-lang/docs/README.md

 ## Documentation Updates

 Ola language is currently iterating and developing rapidly, and the document will be updated continuously.
 We welcome all interested developers to build it with us.
-If you need Ola support, please send an email to&#x20;
+If you need Ola support, please send an email to <contact@olavm.org>